darrenhwang1/Genetic-Algorithms-on-Knapsack-0-1/index.md

 ### Mutation
 Our bitstring representation made mutation convenient.
 Our mutation algorithm took in a bitstring and a mutation probability.
 The algorithm returned a mutated bitstring.
 While fine tuning our parameters, we found that a mutation rate of 1/N works best with most instances of our knapsack problem as on average, one item per bitstring would be mutated.
 Using a fixed mutation rate lowered performance as knapsack solutions with a small amount of items were mutating too often and knapsack solutions with a large amount of items were not mutating enough.

-### Final Results
-In our experiments we have successfully shown that genetic algorithms can be used to get a very good approximation for knapsack problems in polynomial time.
-The algorithm works best for cases with small solution spaces relative to the number of generations, such as for knapsacks with large items relative to capacity.
-The main drawback of our algorithm is its O(n^3logn) time complexity which is much larger the O(n) time complexity of greedy approximations.
-In the future we hope to further study the applications of the knapsack problem and examine whether this accuracy vs time trade off can be applied in real life situations.
-We look to use our findings to fine tune parameters such as number of generations in our algorithm to meet the needs of real life problems.
-Additionally, we hope to apply our approach to other combinatorial optimization problems such as set covering for which there aren't simple linear-time approximation algorithms.

 ### Complexity Analysis
 We will perform brief complexity analysis to prove that our genetic algorithm is polynomial in time.
 Let us denote the number of items as ![n](./images/n.png).
 Note that for our purposes, the number of solutions per generation is a fixed constant c = 100.
 Based on the results from fine tuning the number of generations, we will assume O(![n^2](./images/n2.png)) generations.